Lake Louise Skiing: The Fairview & Tramline Trails

 Lake Louise at dusk

 We’d had a lazy start to the day so by the time we finished the sun was setting behind the mountains.
 If we’d had the energy we could have opted to go skating on Lake Louise – but a hot shower and a glass of wine were calling.
-It had been a great day out on skis.
+It had been a great day skiing near Lake Louise.

 Further reading on Alberta in winter